 No business wants to suffer a data breach, but unfortunately, it’s difficult to avoid them in today’s environment.
 Approximately 83%…

-We hope that your business is already considering a password manager, but there’s still the matter of finding the right…
+We hope that your business is already considering a password manager system, but there’s still the matter of finding the…

 Cybersecurity insurance is still a pretty new concept for many SMBs.
 It was initially introduced in the 1990s to provide coverage for large enterprises.
 It covered things like data processing errors and online media.